drewmard/FLARE/README.md

 ## Cite

-Marderstein, Kundu, et al. Mapping the regulatory effects of common and rare non-coding variants across cellular and developmental contexts in the brain and heart.
+Marderstein^, Kundu^, et al. Mapping the regulatory effects of common and rare non-coding variants across cellular and developmental contexts in the brain and heart.